sassoftware/saspy/saspy/doc/source/install.rst

     An integer specifying the record length for transferring wide data sets from SAS to Data Frames.

 display -
     This is a new key to support Zeppelin (saspy V2.4.4).
-The values can be either 'jupyter' or 'zeppelin'.
+The values can be either 'jupyter' or 'zeppelin', or, as of version 3.1.7, 'databricks'.
 The default when this is not specified is 'jupyter'.
     Jupyter uses IPython to render HTML, which is how saspy has always worked.
-To support Zeppelin's display method, a different display interface had to be added to saspy.
+    To support other Notebooks display methods, different display interface have to be added to saspy.
     If you want to run saspy in Zeppelin, set this in your configuration definition: 'display' : 'zeppelin',

 .. code-block:: ipython3